espressif/esp-idf/examples/system/app_trace_to_host/README.md

 (Replace PORT with the name of the serial port to use.)

 **Start App Trace:** In the telnet session window, trigger OpenOCD to start App Trace on the ESP32 by entering the command below.
-This command will collect 9000 bytes of JTAG log data and save them to `adc.log` file in `~/esp/openocd-esp32` folder.
+This command will collect 9000 bytes of JTAG log data and save them to `adc.log` file in the example folder.

 ```bash
 esp apptrace start file://adc.log 0 9000 5 0 0